hackclub/some-assembly-required/guide/cpu/physical-world.md

   <em>
     <b>
       <a href="/guide/cpu/communicating.md">
-        Let's communicate with the CPU →
+        Let's write some code →
       </a>
     </b>
   </em>